Skip to content

 • How is this different from a hackathon, or from Open Space Technology?

 H³ contains both.
 Harvest is Open Space mechanics applied to AI questions.
 Hack is a timeboxed prototyping push.
-The difference is the bridge: Harness, the Promoter, and the tracker make sure the work doesn't die in a drawer after the room clears.
+The difference is the bridge: Harness, the named owner who steps up for each decision, and the shared status page make sure the work doesn't die in a drawer after the room clears.
 Hackathons produce demos.
 H³ produces adoption.

 • Will this work in our setup?
 We're a single company.
 Or a consortium.
 Or several business units.